murtazatanveer/HTML-CSS-JAVASCRIPT/Html and CSS Fundamentals/Things_To_Notice.md

 => align-items , align-self(vertically) , justify-content , align-self(horizontally) , order(-1,0,1) , flex-grow(0,1,2) , flex-shrink(0, 1) , flex-basis

 => flex basis , flex-grow ,flex-shrink , gap all increases elements of box according to direction of flex.

+=>flex grow , flex shrink and basis is applied on chld elements not parent element